ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 # Applications Runtime Execution Results

 This section presents the measurement results obtained during the execution of each application category.

+For each application category, the end-to-end energy consumption is measured.
+This measurement includes the energy consumed from the moment an application starts until it finishes its task, taking into account factors such as the initialization of the JVM, the application warmup period, etc. The main rationale behind this approach is to reflect the total energy consumption, including all phases, rather than just the ideal state of each JVM.

+Even though at first glance this approach may seem to favor short-running applications that are Ahead-of-Time compiled, running them for a longer period of time enables a more realistic evaluation.

+Therefore, the evaluated applications vary significantly in terms of total execution time that is being measured, ranging from a few minutes to several hours.

 Within each category, multiple measurements were taken, and the baseline was subtracted from each of them.
 The results were then aggregated using the arithmetic mean (average), and a margin of error was calculated based on a [confidence](https://en.wikipedia.org/wiki/Confidence_interval) interval for each group.
 This error score is depicted in each bar plot.